ajk77/ajk77.github.io/sop/LLMonCRCD.md

 3. Create a bash script for the job (example to be added in the future).
 4. Run the bash script.
 5. At job completion, cancel the Ollama server (see Section 4).

----

-Would you like me to also add a **ready-to-use sbatch script template** (with environment variable loading, logging, and error handling) so it’s immediately executable alongside this SOP?